dudekluk/itflow-exploratory-testing/README.md

 **Priority**: High

-**Browser Compatibility**: This issue has been observed in all tested browsers: Google Chrome, Brave, and Internet Explorer.
+**Browser Compatibility**: This issue has been observed in all tested browsers: Google Chrome, Brave, and Edge.

 https://github.com/user-attachments/assets/5c75dfc1-7717-4695-90b8-15c5a484e938